Tobiarz90/my-settings/wsl.md

 3. Download the Linux kernel update package from [here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi) and install it.

-4. Set version 2 of WSL as your default version using the command in Powershell:
+4. Set version 2 of WSL as your default version using the command in Command Prompt (with administrator privileges):
 `wsl --set-default-version 2`

 5. Install *Ubuntu* from Micorosft Store.